Regularitee/KawaiiMaidMod/README.md

 #### How do I get currency?
 - Small items like gems can be sent directly via [Transmitter].
-- Bulk raw materials, such as scrap metal, wood, or cloth, must be packaged first via the Matter Compressor (obtainable by using the [Transmitter] menu option).
+- Bulk raw materials, such as scrap metal, wood, or cloth, must be packaged first via the Matter Compressor/Packaging System (obtainable by using the [Transmitter] menu option).
+- You can then pack raw materials by crafting the relevant recipe, and using the "Send" option in the Transmitter
 - Additionally, you passively gain a very small amount each day, based on rank.
 - Please note currency is digital.
 So even in the event a wallet device is lost or destroyed, the currency will not be lost.
 It's more just for checking how much currency you have saved.
 - Please note you can only store up to 10000 currency on your account.